augmentedstartups/VisionCraft-MCP-Server/README.md

 ## 🚀 About VisionCraft

-VisionCraft helps developers build computer vision applications using the latest and state-of-the-art algorithms, models, and frameworks.
-Our mission is to make advanced computer vision technology accessible to developers of all skill levels.
+VisionCraft helps developers build computer vision and GenAI applications using the latest and state-of-the-art algorithms, models, and frameworks.
+Our mission is to make advanced computer vision and GenAI technology accessible to developers of all skill levels.

 Visit [VisionCraft](https://www.augmentedstartups.com/vision-craft-opt-in) to learn more.

 ---

 Made with ❤️ by [Augmented AI](https://augmentedstartups.com)